-Individual departments may require you to use a particular style guide for some of your formatting.
-Be sure to check with your department.
-The style guide determines the format for:
+Your graduate program may require you to use a particular style guide for some of your formatting.
+The program style guide determines the format for:

 - 1. The referencing system throughout the manuscript, - 2.
 The list of references at the end of the work, - 3.
 The formatting and labeling of all tables, and - 4.
 The format for the captions for all figures.